CaseyScott/Discover-travel/README.md

 1. Starting in the city I can search bar after bar using Discover to find all the top star rated bars around.
 2. I can choose my hotel which  is suited to the spot with higher class bars.
 3. Using the Restaurants selector to dine while out on the town.

+-  As a user looking to advertise on websites.
+1. I am able to directly contact the Developer to  enquire about paid advertising.

 ## Wireframes
 [wireframe mock-up](https://github.com/CaseyScott/milestone-2-interactive-frontend/blob/master/assets/images/mockup.png)